Keep A Dream Journal (7 Simple Steps To Decode The Meanings Of Dreams)

 You need to list the emotions, thoughts, people, events that occur in your dream that cannot easily be linked to aspects of your daily life.

 Over time patterns, trends and pictures will appear.
-It may be that your dreams are sending you messaging and reminding you of what is important in life.
+It may be that your subconscious is sending you messaging and reminding you of something important for your life.

 Your subconscious may be urging you to end associations that are unhealthy, or to follow a new path.
 Messages and meanings may be as simple as beginning a new hobby, or finding new interests.